-A transitional residence for those recovering from Acquired Brain Injuries or Stroke – our client Connect Communities Hamilton is implementing a new treatment model in Ontario that assists their residents in a life redesign process.
-This treatment programme requested traditional barrier-free code requirements be creatively avoided or hidden where possible, creating a definitively residential environment.
-With 42 bedrooms with ensuites and communal living spaces connected by amenity spaces and offices and complemented by a tangible connection to the landscape and thoughtful access to the surrounding community this care facility belies its formal identity to fit within the scale and persona of the residential community it which exists.
-The building sits on a slab on grade foundation that respects the protected karst geology just feet beneath.
-A compressed approvals and construction schedule was aided by a pre-engineered steel structure that is pre-fabricated and assembled on-site in large panels – saving time, ensuring tight construction tolerances and increasing safety on the construction site.
+Connect Communities, a transitional residence for those recovering from Acquired Brain Injuries or Stroke, implemented a new treatment model in Ontario that assists their residents in a life redesign process.
+This treatment program’s traditional barrier-free code requirements be creatively avoided or hidden where possible, creating a definitively residential environment.
+The care facility belies its formal identity to fit within the scale and persona of the residential community it which exists.
+Boasting 42 bedrooms and ensuites, communal living areas connected by amenity spaces and offices, the facility is complemented by a tangible connection to the landscape and thoughtful access to the surrounding community.
 A treatment room includes consideration for flooring and equipment as well as a ceiling mounted patient lift to assist in client rehabilitation and fitness programs.
 Care was taken to provide both privacy to the clients in the treatment room, but also provide views out to the protected conservation lands outside.

 This twin pad arena reached LEED Silver status and is to date the most energy efficient facility owned by the City of Hamilton.
-Designed to meet current recreational needs, it is fully accessible, exceeding Ontario Building Code requirements. dpai partnered with rdh architects, leading the site planning and site plan control efforts.
-The master site plan involved the relocation of two soccer fields, the preservation of the existing single pad arena, and accommodating a proposed Ministry of Transportation highway interchange. dpai also participated in the design, construction documents and LEED certification process.
+Designed to meet current recreational needs, it is fully accessible, exceeding Ontario Building Code requirements.
+DPAI partnered with rdh architects, leading the site planning and site plan control efforts.
+The master site plan involved the relocation of two soccer fields, the preservation of the existing single pad arena, and accommodating a proposed Ministry of Transportation highway interchange.
+DPAI also participated in the design, construction documents and LEED certification process.
 The facility houses two full-size hockey rinks, one with year-round ice, and elevated seating for 900 people.
-Warm viewing areas of the rinks on both levels were integrated in the design, along with 12 change rooms, 4 referee rooms, a multi-purpose room, meeting rooms, a pro-shop and a large central atrium.
+Warm viewing areas of the rinks on both levels were integrated in the interior design, along with 12 change rooms, 4 referee rooms, a multipurpose room, meeting rooms, a pro-shop and a large central atrium.